Grand Central Circuit

 Urban Hike With Art and Food Highlights in Los Angeles

 Park near the Little Tokyo Village Plaza (street parking or paid lot available).
 1st Street is home to many Japanese eateries and boutique shops too (Daikokuya for ramen or Fugetsu-do for mochi).
 Walk to the north end of the Japanese American National Museum.
-You’ll pass the Hompa Hongwanji Buddhist Temple and National Center for the Preservation of Democracy before reaching the Aoyama Tree, a 60 feet by 70 feet massive Moreton Bay fig.
+You’ll pass the Hompa Hongwanji Buddhist Temple before reaching the Aoyama Tree, a 60 foot by 70 foot massive Moreton Bay fig.

 The tree now sits next to a beautiful mural, the Geffen at MOCA, and a humbling WWII Memorial for Japanese-American soldiers.
 It was first planted in 1920 at the former site of Koyasan Temple, one of the oldest Buddhist temples in the city.